smithlabcode/walt/README.md

     bsmapper -i hg19.dbindex -r read_2.fq -A -o reads_2_mapping.out

 The seed length can be set using -L option.
-Longer seed can make the program run much faster with losing sensetivity.
+Longer seed makes the program run much faster while sacrificing sensetivity.

     bsmapper -i hg19.dbindex -r read_1.fq -L 30 -o reads_1_mapping.out

 The default number of maximum allowed mismatches is 7% of the read length.
 For example, if the read length is 90, then the maximum allowed mismatches is 6.
-The maximum allowed mismatches can be set uing -m option.
+The maximum allowed mismatches can be set using -m option.

     bsmapper -i hg19.dbindex -r read_1.fq -L 30 -m 6 -o reads_1_mapping.out